-Stations Along the Line
+Stations on the Line

 The Greenock and Wemyss Bay line was opened for traffic on Monday 15th May 1865 and runs from Port Glasgow to Wemyss Bay, a distance of ten and a half miles.